-The Commissioner in Sind remarks:-
+The Commissioner in Sind remarks :---

 "There has been a steady and continuous increase in the rewards during recent years.
 The Commissioner is glad to notice both these signs.
-Perpetual fault-finding, censures and petty punishments cannot but depress a force that works in conditions of great difficulty and is perpetually subjected to criticisms and attacks that are solden fair and often malicious."
+Perpetual fault-finding, censures and petty punishments cannot but depress a force that works in conditions of great difficulty and is perpetually subjected to criticisms and attacks that are soldom fair and often malicious."

-Titles were conferred as personal distinctions on the following officers:-
+Titles were conferred as personal distinctions on the following officers :-

-Rao Saheb ...

-Mr. Vishwanath Krishna Bapat, B.A., LL.B., Deputy Superintendent of Police.

-Mr. Vishnu Anant Velankar, Deputy Superintendent of Police.
+Torrent distriction of the reading concerns, Rao Saheb { Mr. Vishwanath Krishna Bapat, B.A., LL.B., Deputy Superintendent of Polico.
+Mr. Vishnu Anant Velankar, Deputy Superintendent of Polico.
 Mr. Abdul Rashidkhan, Deputy Superintendent of Police.

-Mr. Sultankhan Rustamkhan, Inspector of Police,

-Nasik District.

-The King's Police Medal was awarded to the following officers:-

-Mr. G. S. Wilson, Superintendent of Police.
+Mr. Sultankhan Rustamkhan, Inspector of Police, Násik District.
+The King's Police M fedal was awarded to the following officers :- Mr. G. S. Wilson, Superintendent of Police.
 Mr. R. H. Haslam, Assistant Superintendent of Police.
 Mr. Malaya Ganpat, Deputy Superintendent of Police.

-Presid e n c y Proper.
 Khan Saheb Imam Mahamad, Inspector of Police, Criminal Investigation Department, Poona.
 Head Constable Rajabkhan Daudkhan of the Kaira District.

-Head Constable Ganu Dhansing (retired) of the East Khandesh District.
+Head Constable Ganu Dhansing (retired) of the East Khåndesh District.